 How is the food at camp and what if my child has an allergy to some food items?

 We ask that parents disclose any and all food allergies or concerns at registration.
 Tara Staff will do everything possible to prepare substitute foods items.
 The food Tara prepares is southern favorites with a twist for children.
-Salads or like substitutes are available for most lunches and dinners.
-Pizza and chicken tenders continue to be the campers favorites.
+Salads or similar substitutes are available for most lunches and dinners.
+Pizza and chicken tenders continue to be the campers’ favorites.

 My child takes medication on certain days.
 How is this administered?